Skip to content

 • Completes an inspection following the USDA NWS pre-movement animal inspection checklist as guidance, noting that the animal(s) is free of wounds harboring NWS myiasis before shipping.

-• Completes and submits a South Carolina NWS permit request form at least 48 hours prior to movement (this permit number is placed on the ICVI).
+• at least 48 hours before the movement (these permit numbers are placed on the ICVI).

-• Completes and submits an ICVI within five (5) days of an inspection.
-The ICVI must have the statement "All animals were inspected and found free of evidence of NWS infestation."
+• Completes and issues an ICVI within five (5) days of an inspection.
+The ICVI must have the statement “All animals were inspected and found free of evidence of NWS infestation.”

-• Treats the animal(s) with a species-appropriate, FDA-approved, or EPA-approved product prior to entry and records it on the South Carolina NWS permit and ICVI.
+• Treats the animal(s) with a species-appropriate, FDA-approved, or EPA-approved product before entry that will be effective during the movement and records it on the two permits and ICVI.

 • All small mammals and exotic birds that are bred, born, and housed indoors are exempt from required treatment.